skrey/yellow-extensions/source/core/README.md

 If you want to translate the entire website into multiple languages, then enable the multi language mode.
 Open file `system/settings/system.ini` and change `CoreMultiLanguageMode: 1`.
 Then you have to adjust the [folder structure](#folders).
 Go to your `content` folder and create a new folder for each language.

-If you want to configure text, then change the text settings.
-Open file `system/settings/text.ini` and change existing settings.
+If you want to configure languages, then change the language settings.
+Open file `system/settings/language.ini` and change existing settings.
 You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
-You can also add your own text settings, for example image captions.
+You can also add your own language settings, for example image captions.

 ## How to make a secure website